Nagoudi/ArbEngVec/README.md

 To change alignment method before training, it is required to change the alignment function used while appending sentences to the trained documents list.

-for further reading see full paper: https://hal.archives-ouvertes.fr/hal-02150003/file/Lachraf-el-al-WANLP.pdf
+For further reading see full paper: https://hal.archives-ouvertes.fr/hal-02150003/file/Lachraf-el-al-WANLP.pdf

 In further research usage of this script please use this citation: